prpaskov/publicationBot/README.md

 ## Behind the scenes: tricks and alarm bells

-publicationBot uses some tricks to get around safety guardrails.
-For example:
+This repo uses some tricks to get around safety guardrails.
+Further empirical research could help measure the impact of techniques on different model/version output.
+A few tricks are:
-- System:
 - Tells the LLM to imitate someone, not be someone.
-    - Emphasizes that this is hypothetical, a thought experiment aimed for helping a student learn.
+- Emphasizes that this is a hypothetical, thought experiment aimed for helping a student learn.
-    - Asks the LLM to respond with “X” if it cannot provide a response.
+- Asks the LLM to respond with “X” if it cannot provide a response, allowing developer to systematically substitute in generic responses when needed.
-- Prompts
 - Uses a filler intervention when possible (i.e. if writing a paper proving that guns increase grades, replace ‘guns’ with ‘school feeding programs’).
-Ask the LLM to create a filler intervention if one is not input by user.
+Asks the LLM to create a filler intervention if one is not input by user.
 If it refuses, use the term ‘an intervention.’
-    - Emphasizes the goal to look for “truth-seeking” and “non-obvious solutions to better the world,” for “illustrative purposes”
+- Emphasizes that the goal of this exercise to look for “truth-seeking” and “non-obvious solutions to better the world,” for “illustrative purposes”

 Alarm bells are set off in some cases.
 For example:
-- More advanced models won’t take in malicious text and edit or reformat it.
-    - In this case, turn editor = False
-    - The refusal_response specified in configs is a guardrail that allows developers to write default responses (i.e. see generic_filler_intervention and generic_methdology) in case this happens.
+- More advanced models won’t take in, edit, or reformat malicious text.
+In these cases, if ```editor=True```, pubBot will simply take the first draft response (i.e. for all paper sections) or a generic response (i.e. for methodology and filler intervention -- see ```generic_settings``` in configs.py).
+Note that the ```refusal_response``` specified in configs.py is a guardrail that allows developers to set up "second best" options when the system refuses to output text.
+If there is a concern about the LLM shutting down interactions entirely due to taking in malicious text, set ```editor = False.```
 - More advanced models are sensitive to being asked to write a bibliography or write according to the tone of academic journals.
+The code is set up to adapt to this (i.e. by taking a less rigorous tone and/or omitting the bibliography).
+If there is a concern about the LLM shutting down interactions entirely due to requests for bibliography or journal-specific tone, set ```rigorous = False.```

 ## Future directions